Backboard (basketball)

+A glass backboard was used by the Indiana Hoosiers men's basketball team at the Men's Gymnasium at Indiana University.

 Professional glass backboards used to break from 625 lbs of force or more.
 Modern professional and higher-level college play backboards do not have the glass absorbing any weight to avoid breaking the glass and backboard as a whole.